-Walking in the Islands of Guernsey
+Walking and Hiking in the Islands of Guernsey

 Walking has long been a wonderful pastime for both locals and visitors alike across all of the Islands of Guernsey.
 From short walks around quiet country lanes to hikes along stunning cliff paths, you could spend hours walking and enjoying the views each island has to offer.
 There are also many wonderful historical points of interest dotted all along the coast to entertain and educate you along the way, from castles to forts and everything in between.
 Each Spring and Autumn, we host a walking festival to encourage all to get out and discover new routes.
-The 202o Autumn Walking Festival launches on September 19th.

 If you’d prefer to move at a slightly quicker pace, bicycles can be hired from several locations on our islands.
 All except Herm welcome cyclists.
 While the cliff paths are strictly for pedestrians only, our network of ruettes tranquilles and cycling lanes provide numerous quiet routes perfect for cyclists to explore.
 Whether you are a seasoned cyclist or simply enjoy getting out and about on two wheels with the family when in a new place, the Islands offer an amazing landscape for cycling.
-Read more about cycling in The Islands of Guernsey here.

-Water Sports in the Islands of Guernsey
+Water sports in the Islands of Guernsey

 For the more adventurous visitor, we aren’t all gentle strolls and scones here.
 There is in fact a huge range of activities to choose from along our 30+ miles of rural coastline.
 From kayaking and paddle boarding to sailing and coasteering, there is much to do in the waters around our islands.
 Here are a few ideas for you.